Esri/arcgis-maps-sdk-kotlin-toolkit/README.md

 A new toolkit component can be added to this project by running the bash script at the top level `./new-component-starter.sh`

-This will create a new library module for the new component, and optionally a new app module which depends on the library.
+This script will prompt for you to input a name for the new component and ask if you want to create a new app module for it.
 Capitalization isn't necessary, but it won't capitalize anything but the first letter if none is specified.

+A new microapp can be added by running the bash script `./new-microapp-starter.sh`.
+This script will prompt for you to input a name for the new microapp.

 This script requires bash 4.0 or higher.